 PAT testing is necessary to comply with health and safety regulations.
 Staff should be trained in fire safety and should be vigilant, carrying out regular visual checks.

-Churches Fire are able to provide regular PAT testing of electrical equipment under a servicing and maintenance schedule.
+Churches Fire & Security are able to provide regular PAT testing of electrical equipment under a servicing and maintenance schedule.
 As a third-party accredited fire safety company, we are proactive in our approach to fire safety, and are able to spot potential problems or faults before they become a hazard.